danielharrell/open-eyes-lect-2017-18/Open.md

 This, then, is one reason to wonder about the word, for *why* does it have such scope?

-    - Answer to give later: it has this scope because it is one way to characterize our condition in the world.

 Another reason to wonder about the word is that it is typically used without further explanation, as if its meaning were already understood.
-Why is this?
+But why is this?

     - Note here: I could use the St. John's viewbook to illustrate this: "Open", alone on the cover, is not just an imperative to open the book, but has a nominative power of suggestion as well.

-    - Answer to give later: this is another sign that our condition in the world is one of openness.

-And a meaning already understood is perhaps a good sign of something better understood.
-Who if not the philosopher, so Aristotle once asked, would care about the difference between Socrates and Socrates sitting?
-Or, we could add, between a door and an *open* door?---which may then be a fitting subject for further thought.[^Socrates] And while it would be rude to ask a friend what he meant when he told you his door is *always* open, well, what *did* he mean?
+And a meaning already understood is perhaps a sign of something not understood.
+Who if not the philosopher, so Aristotle once asked, would care about the difference between Socrates and Socrates sitting?[^Socrates] Or the difference, so we might add, between a door and an *open* door?
+The way we use "open" without further thought may then make it worth further thought.
+And while it would be rude to ask a friend what he meant when he told you his door is *always* open, well, what *did* he mean?

     - In my further revision of  this part, I will introduce philosophy in relation to the paradox.
 Then go on to